Fast Rate Information-theoretic Bounds on Generalization Errors: Novel Fast Rate Results

 \subsection{New Bounds with $(\eta,c)$-Central Condition}

 As observed in the results from the previous section, while our new bound is tight, it still contains a square root term in the bound.
 In fact, many information-theoretic bounds for generalization error \cite{xu2017information, raginsky2016information, bu2020tightening, zhou2022individually, steinke2020reasoning, russo2016controlling} contain the square root with the sub-Gaussian assumption, which is often seen as the obstacle to achieving fast rate results.
 As the first result in this section, we provide an alternative bound based on the sub-Gaussian assumption that does not contain the square root.

-We point out that similar results also appeared in \cite{steinke2020reasoning} and \cite{hellstrom2021fast} under different assumptions. \begin{theorem}[Fast Rate with Sub-Gaussian Condition] Assume that $r(W, Z)$ is $\sigma$-sub-Gaussian under the distribution $P_W \otimes \mu$.
+\begin{theorem}[Fast Rate with Sub-Gaussian Condition] Assume that $r(W, Z)$ is $\sigma$-sub-Gaussian under the distribution $P_W \otimes \mu$.
 Then it holds that

 for any $ 0 < \eta < \frac{2\mathbb{E}_{P_W \otimes \mu}[r(W,Z_i)]}{\sigma^2}$ and $a_\eta = 1- \frac{\eta\sigma^2}{2\mathbb{E}_{P_W \otimes \mu}[r(W,Z_i)]}$.
 Furthermore, the expected excess risk is bounded by: